liquiidio/UnityPluginSuiteGitbook/custom/examples/example_b.md

 #### Chain
-To get the ABI for a contract based on its account name, create a new method and use these lines:
+To get the ABI for a contract based on its account name, use the following lines:
 ```csharp
        var chainClient = new ChainClient(new HttpClient());
        var abi = await chainClient.GetAbiAsync("eosio");